the-trash/the_comments/README.md

 For building of Recent comments list (for polymorphic relationship) we need to have many additional requests to database.
 It's classic problem of polymorphic comments.

-I use denormalization of commentable objects for solve of this problem.
+I use denormalization of commentable objects to solve this problem.

 My practice shows - We need 3 denormalized fields into comment for (request-free) building of recent comments list: